A Complete Guide to Moving to Nashville

 • Nashville is home to several colleges and universities, including Vanderbilt University, Belmont University, Tennessee State University (TSU), and Fisk University.

 • Over the last few decades, Nashville has seen considerable growth with major development projects like Music City Center (2012), Bridgestone Tower (2010), and Nissan Stadium (1999).
 Even now, the city is expanding like crazy with an estimated $4.6B worth of construction value being added to the area and over 11,400 building permits being issued between 2020-2021 alone!
-Three large projects that are currently underway are the River North, Neuhoff in Germantown, and Nashville Yards developments.
+Three large projects currently underway are the River North, Neuhoff in Germantown, and Nashville Yards developments.
+The Nashville Entrepreneur Center plays a crucial role in fostering a strong entrepreneurial spirit in the city.

-• Nashville has several professional sports teams, including the Tennessee Titans, Nashville Predators, and Nashville Sounds.
-We even have a football club -Nashville SC.
+• Nashville has several professional sports teams, including the Tennessee Titans, Nashville Predators, Nashville Sounds, and the Nashville Soccer Club, which is part of Major League Soccer and has a rapidly growing fan base.

 • The city is a major center for the music industry, especially country music, and is often referred to as America’s Country Music Capital.
 Popular country music attractions include the Country Music Hall of Fame and Museum, Belcourt Theater, Ryman Auditorium, and the Bluebird Cafe.